moblets/m-forge/readme.md

 ```
 - [-e] set the environment of server and app, possibles 'dev' , 'local' , 'production'

+- [-t] set the target of build, possibles 'mobile' and 'web'

 - [-p] the server port

 - [-r] use the revision index-rev.html file made in prepare